 It then tracks the analytics of all your blog posts, showing which posts converted leads, which of those converted into customers, and so on.

 The downfall of this, however, is that your blog must be migrated to HubSpot’s COS (Content Optimization System) and it’ll take some additional development work to make sure it looks 100% like your previous design.
-It’s also a bit more difficult to make changes to.
-(Versus a CMS like WordPress or Drupal.)
+It’s also a bit more difficult to make changes to (compared to a CMS like WordPress or Drupal.)

 To pair blogging with Infusionsoft, we recommend WordPress.
 (Cost: Zilch, Zero)